 Don’t just take our word for it; scan the QR code on your Manuka honey product from Manukora and trace your product's entire journey thus far.
 Whether you’re interested in the exact harvest location or want to meet the beekeeper responsible for your delicious indulgences, it’s all there awaiting your exploration.

-How To Use Honey To Soothe Your Throat
+How To Use Manuka Honey for Soothing a Sore Throat

 Straight-Up on a Spoon

 Eating Manuka honey straight from the spoon is one of the best ways to get soothing relief.
 The thick, creamy honey will help to coat your throat and provide feelings of soothing relief on its way down.
 The best part of eating Manuka by the heaping spoonful?